17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 Hawaii Volcanoes National Park is popular with its huge volcanoes and eruptions, and believe us, there is much to explore here (even if you have more than one day).

-Hawaii Volcanoes National Park in September
+Hanging out in Hawaii Volcanoes National Park

-Hawaii Volcanoes National Park in September
+Hanging out in Hawaii Volcanoes National Park

 Another awesome way to spend your time in this park is to hike the Kilauea Iki trail.
 This 4-mile hike has moderate difficulty and transfers you through a solidified lava lake.

 One of the most memorable things to do here is to catch one of the volcanoes while it’s erupting.
-If you get lucky, you may reserve a helicopter tour to see this as closely as possible.
+If you get lucky, you may reserve a helicopter tour to see this as closely as possible!

-Also, don’t miss the Thruston Lava Tube which is 600 feet long and 20 feet high, Crater Rim Drive with its amazing views, and Devastation Trail, which was buried by the 1959 eruption.
+Also, don’t miss the Thruston Lava Tube (mentioned above) which is 600 feet long and 20 feet high, Crater Rim Drive with its amazing views, and Devastation Trail, which was buried by the 1959 eruption.

 9. Grand Teton National Park